2021 Job Killer List

 SB 499 (Leyva; D-Chino) Housing Development Ban: Prohibits cities and counties from designating any land uses that have potential to adversely impact disadvantaged communities, even if any potential impacts could be mitigated.
 In doing so, the bill removes local land use authority, creates new costly CEQA litigation and worsens the state’s housing crisis.
 In Senate Governance and Finance Committee.
 Failed deadline to move from policy committee to fiscal committee, April 30, 2021.

-AB 701 (Lorena Gonzalez; D-San Diego) Private Right of Action, PAGA Litigation and Regulations for Warehouses: Threatens warehouse employers with duplicative costly litigation by creating a duplicative and likely inconsistent regulation from Cal/OSHA regarding appropriate performance levels in warehouses.
+AB 701 (Lorena Gonzalez; D-San Diego) New PAGA Litigation and Regulations for Warehouses: Threatens warehouse employers with duplicative costly litigation by creating a duplicative and likely inconsistent regulation from Cal/OSHA regarding appropriate performance levels in warehouses.
 Also creates rebuttable presumption of retaliation that can be triggered multiple times which will interfere with legitimate discipline, as well as creating a new Private Attorneys General Act (PAGA) claim related to warehouse work speed.
 Job killer tag removed due to July 15, 2021 amendments narrowing the application of the bill on multiple fronts, including PAGA litigation and injunctive relief.
+Signed.
+Chapter 197, Statutes of 2021.

 Government Regulation and Enforcement